Schmidt-Aaron/blog/README.md

 - prism code highlighting
 - and more...

-TODO - implement updated structure and launch!
+TODO
+- Add more features and content :)